 Dorothy (The Wonderful Wizard of Oz): Dorothy is one of the most iconic characters of all time, thanks to the 1929 film based on L. Frank Baum’s books.
 Let’s look at the movie for this one.
 Dorothy is a teenager but decidedly girly with her blue frock and braids.
 She carries her little dog Toto around in a basket.
 And she’s wearing those sparkling red slippers!
 Dorothy’s ensemble is one of the most recognizable in popular culture.
 But despite her girlish appearance, Dorothy displays the kind of heroism that was rare to see in female characters back in those days.
 She liberates almost everyone she meets, kills the villain (the Wicked Witch of the West), unmasks the corrupt leader (the wizard himself), and in the end, learns that she’s had everything she needs to find her way home all along.
 Not only does this story feature an iconic character — it’s got adventure, iconic sidekicks, and was way ahead of its time.

 Katniss Everdeen (The Hunger Games Trilogy): Everyone else depends on a corrupt government system for sustenance, but Katniss jumps the fence (figuratively and literally) to hunt and gather for her family’s survival.
-Her iconic status is boosted by the mockingjay symbol and her bow and arrow and her status as an icon is cemented when she plays the game in a way that fits her moral standards rather than playing it to pacify the government.
+Her iconic status is boosted by the mockingjay symbol she wears and the bow and arrow she carries.
+Her status as an icon is cemented when she plays the hunger games in a way that fits her moral standards rather than playing it to pacify the government.

 Iconic Characters Share Similarities